Shayan33/ViraLiga/README.md

 * Type `node index.js` to start the server
 * Go to [http://localhost:3000](http://localhost:3000) in your browser.
 The port number can be changed in `index.js` if necessary

-## Using the exercise files

-This server has a folder named `public`.
-Each exercise file set has a `public` folder you can use in place of the one distributed with this server.
-Simply replace the old folder with the one from the exercise files.